-Net net, EVs went from non-existent at the start of the 2010s, to over 2 million global deliveries in 2018, or over 2% of global auto deliveries.
+Net net, EVs went from non-existent at the start of the 2010s, to over 2.2 million global deliveries in 2019, or more than 2% of global auto-deliveries.

 This growth ramp is far from over.
 If the 2010s were the decade when the EV revolution got started, the 2020s will be the decade in which the EV revolution goes mainstream.